COVID-19 (coronavirus) and your employment standards protections

 If you are already on a job-protected leave, your employer cannot convert the leave into a period of vacation time.

-During the infectious disease emergency leave when they are not performing the duties of their position because their employer has temporarily reduced or temporarily eliminated their hours of work for reasons related toperiod (March 1, 2020 to January 1, 2022) a non-unionized employee is deemed to be on unpaid
+During the infectious disease emergency leave when they were not performing the duties of their position because their employer temporarily reduced or temporarily eliminated their hours of work for reasons related toperiod (March 1, 2020 to July 30, 2022) a non-unionized employee was deemed (i.e. automatically considered) to be on unpaid

 Under the ESA, where an employee is laid off for a period longer than a temporary layoff, the employee is considered terminated by their employer and would generally be entitled to termination pay (and in certain cases severance pay).
-However, under this regulation, a non-unionized employee is not considered laid off under the ESA if their employer temporarily reduces or eliminates their hours of work for reasons related to.
-This means the layoff clock stops ticking towards a termination of employment.
+However, under this regulation, a non-unionized employee was not considered laid off under the ESA if their employer temporarily reduced or temporarily eliminated their hours of work for reasons related to.
+This meant the layoff clock stopped ticking towards a termination of employment.

-Beginning on January 2, 2022 employees will no longer be deemed to be on infectious disease emergency leave and the ESA’s regular rules around temporary layoff resume.
-For practical purposes, an employee’s temporary layoff clock re-sets on January 2, 2022.
+Beginning on July 31, 2022 employees are no longer deemed to be on unpaid infectious disease emergency leave and the ESA’s regular rules around temporary layoff resumed.
+For practical purposes, an employee’s temporary layoff clock re-set on July 31, 2022.

-Even though theperiod ends on January 1, 2022 and non-unionized employees will no longer be deemed after January 1, 2022 to be on unpaid infectious disease emergency leave when their hours of work are temporarily reduced or temporarily eliminated by their employer for reasons related to , unionized and non-unionized employees may continue to be eligible to take unpaid infectious disease emergency leave after January 1, 2022 if they are not performing the duties of their position for certain reasons related to .
+Even though theperiod ended on July 30, 2022 and non-unionized employees are no longer deemed to be on unpaid infectious disease emergency leave when their hours of work are temporarily reduced or temporarily eliminated by their employer for reasons related to , unionized and non-unionized employees may continue to be eligible to take unpaid infectious disease emergency leave after July 30, 2022 if they are not performing the duties of their position for certain reasons related to .
+Employees may also have been eligible to take paid infectious disease emergency leave, which was available until March 31, 2023.

 The ESA provides minimum standards only.
 Some employees may have additional entitlements under an employment contract, collective agreement, the common law or other legislation that gives them greater rights.